 The quarter is the United States’ 25-cent coin.
 The person on the obverse (heads) of the quarter is George Washington, our first president.
 He’s been on the quarter since 1932, the 200th anniversary of his birth.
+The right-facing portrait of Washington dates to 2022.
+Quarters before that showed him facing to the left.

 The U.S. Mint made the first quarters in 1796.
 They were made of silver.
 The early quarters, like other silver coins, didn’t show the value on the coin.
 At that time only copper coins like pennies were required to show their denominations.
 People had to know the size and weight of a silver coin to know how much it was worth.
 To tell the difference between a silver quarter and a silver dollar, they knew the dollar weighed four times as much.